Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Model Reduction Using Approximate Conservation Laws

 Let $i\in I$ and $j$ such that $m_{i,j}\neq 0$.
 Using and $b'_i > 0$, we obtain

 meaning that $q$ is slower than all $x_i$ with $i\in I$.

 \end{proof}

-As in the case of linear conservation laws, i.e.~Theorem~\ref{th:structurelinear}, we have a structure theorem for approximate polynomial conservation laws. \begin{theorem} If $\phi(\vx_1,\ldots,\vx_l)$ is an irreducible polynomial approximate conservation law depending on variables having timescale orders smaller than or equal to $\mu_l$, then
+As in the case of linear conservation laws, i.e.~Theorem~\ref{th:structurelinear}, we have a structure theorem for approximate polynomial conservation laws. \begin{theorem} If $\phi(\vx_1,\ldots,\vx_l)$ is \cor{a simple} polynomial approximate conservation law depending on variables having timescale orders smaller than or equal to $\mu_l$, then

 where $\mu_1 < \mu_2 < \ldots < \mu_l$, $\vc_k \in \RR^{n_k}$, $\vect{\varphi}(\vz_k) \in \RR^{n_k}[\vz_k]$ and $d_q$ is the order of the variable $q= \phi(\vx_1,\ldots,\vx_l)$.
 Thus,

 where

 $\phi^{(1)}(\vx_l)$ contains the dominant lowest order terms of $\phi$.
 In other words, variables of the same timescale orders contribute to monomials of the same order in the conservation law; the dominant monomials in the conservation law correspond to the slowest variables. \end{theorem} \begin{proof} It follows from \eqref{eq:sumEij} that